Skip to Main Content

 Popular versus Scholarly

-written for a general audience, even when included in discipline specific magazine (ex.
-Psychology Today) are written by experts in their field, for other experts; Peer-reviewed
+Written for general audiences, even when included in discipline specific magazine Written by experts for other experts; peer-reviewed

-written by the employees of the periodical who may or may not have experience or credentials on the topic authors have credentials to be considered experts: PhD, MD, MA/MS
+Authors are journalists or staff writers who may not have experience or credentials on the topic Authors have credentials to be considered experts (PhD, MD, etc.)

 Published, scholarly information comes in a variety of packages, but the most dominant form overall is the research article, which is published in an academic journal.